nodejs/icu4c-data-npm/README.md

 ---

 To use, first get the data file, such as `icudt58l.dat` from an ICU build or from the official ICU source tarball (.tgz/.zip)

+You may be able to use the following script to do so if `bash` is available:

+    bash fetch-data.sh 58

 Then, publish the little-endian file